Stefan George: Early life

-According to Michael and Erika Metzger, both sides of the George family had lived in the area for generations and had risen from peasants, to millers, and finally to small town merchants.
+According to Erika and Michael Metzger, both sides of the George family had lived in the area for generations and had risen from peasants, to millers, and finally to merchants.

 At the time, the Roman Catholic Church was very important to the daily life of Bingen am Rhein and to the George family.
 Life revolved around the feast days of the Liturgical Calendar.
 Furthermore, when Stefan's mother died, the oleander trees she had planted when she had married her husband were donated to the nuns of the nearby Rochusberg, which symbolized a returning of God's gifts back to Him.

 After attending primary school in Bingen, Stefan was sent, at the age of thirteen, to one of the best secondary schools in the Grand Duchy of Hesse, the Ludwig-Georgs-Gymnasium in the Grand-Duke Louis IV's capital city of Darmstadt.
 There, from 1882 to 1888, Stefan, "received a vigorous humanistic education in which Greek, Latin, and French were stressed."

 Stefan "excelled in French" and gained "a thorough knowledge of modern European literature, as well as of the Greek and Roman authors."

 Although later described as a loner, Stefan assembled his first circle of friends in Darmstadt, where he had access to libraries and to the theater, which fascinated him.
 He also taught himself to read Norwegian in order to read the works of Henrik Ibsen in the original language.